sebastianbarreram/challenge/README.md

 ## Environment-Variables

-- Create `dev.env` file in the root directory.
-Use the [dev.env.template](./dev.env.template) :link: for reference and add your secrets.
+Create `dev.env` file in the root directory.
+Use the [dev.env.template](./dev.env.template) for reference and add your secrets.

 ## Running the app